cstyan/adbDocumentation/README.md

 6. We send OKAY to the device

-Note that the end of whatever string you're sending the device as part of an OPEN message seems to require a `.` at the end of the string.
-As an example, if we wanted to send a `shell ls` command, the data payload as part of our OPEN message needs to be `shell:ls.`.
+Note that the end of whatever string you're sending the device as part of an OPEN message seems to require a `:` between the type of stream we want to open and the rest of the commands string.
+As an example, if we wanted to send a `shell ls -al` command, the data payload as part of our OPEN message needs to be `shell:ls -al`.

 ## Undocumented Commands
 Besides the 7 command types listed in the documentation for ADB there are a number of undocumented command types.
 You can think of these as sub commands, as they come as the data payload for another command.
 These sub commands are used to signal the device about the next thing we want to do, or information we want it to send us.

 The sub commands include: SEND, RECV, STAT, QUIT

 For example say we want to use the `adb push` command, the protocol nests STAT and SEND within WRTE commands during the transfer of the data, and our host machine will nest a QUIT inside a final WRTE in order to signal the end of the transfer.
 The `adb pull` command works similar except that there is a RECV nested inside a WRITE rather than a SEND, we also recv a DATA + file data inside of another WRTE.

 The STAT sub command is used to get file attributes.
 More info about the next section is available [here](http://blogs.kgsoft.co.uk/2013_03_15_prg.htm).